elfhosted/elfhosted.com/docs/app/nextpvr.md

 * Username: `admin`
 * Password: `ireadthedocs`

-See [here][connect-apps] for details re connecting to Jellyfin / Emby / Plex
+See [here][connect-apps] for details re connecting to Jellyfin / Emby

 ## Can I save recordings?